imagej/ImageJ/README.md

 ### With Maven

-You can compile and run ImageJ using the [Maven build tool]:
+You can compile and run ImageJ using the [Maven] build tool:

 | Command               | Action                                                                |
 |-----------------------|-----------------------------------------------------------------------|